- Our Impact

 Natural resources include petroleum, natural gas, coal, copper, iron ore, nickel, salt, timber, and hydropower.

-The Albanian ethnic group makes up most of the population; Greeks, Roma, Vlachs, Serbians, and Bulgarians make up the remainder of the population.
+The Albanian ethnic group makes up most of the population; Greeks, Roma, Vlachs, Serbians, and Bulgarians make up the remainder.
 Albanian, derived from the Tosk dialect, is the official language, but the people also speak Greek.

 Most people work in agriculture, growing products such as wheat, corn, potatoes, sugar beets, and grapes.
 Albania’s other industries include food processing, textiles, lumber, oil, mining, chemicals, cement, and hydropower.